IBM-Blockchain-Archive/ibm-blockchain.github.io/_pages/13_Interacting with your blockchain Paid.md

 ---
 layout: default
 title:  3.
 Interacting with your Blockchain
-permalink: "/interacting/"
+permalink: "/paid/interacting/"
-category: tutorial
+category: paid
-order: 4
+order: 3
 ---

 # Interacting with your Blockchain